 What Are The Common Causes of Anxiety?

 Anxiety is a common mental health concern, with up to 19% of Americans experiencing some type of anxiety disorder.
-Even for individuals who haven't been diagnosed with anxiety, it's a frequent emotional state that indicates something is bugging us.
+Even individuals who haven't been formally diagnosed may experience some types of anxiety symptoms.

-- Childhood or other past events: Anxiety can be brought on by stressful or traumatic situations, especially if they happened while you were a child.
-Past experiences with the following may contribute to anxiety issues such as having experienced ill-treatment or neglect, the death of a parent or being harassed.
-Being exposed to these traumatic events as a youngster can hinder you from learning healthy coping mechanisms for the future, making you more susceptible to mental health issues like anxiety.
+- Events in Childhood and the past : Anxiety can be brought on by stressful or traumatic situations, especially if they happened while you were a child.
+Past experiences with the following may contribute to anxiety symptoms such as having experienced neglect, the death of a parent, or being harassed.
+Being exposed to these traumatic events while you are young can make it more difficult to learn healthy coping mechanisms for the future.
+This can make you more susceptible to mental health issues.

-- Family history or Genes: People who experience anxiety concerns frequently come from families with a history of mental illness.
-OCD is one condition that can run in families.
-It's more likely that you'll have anxiety at some point in your life if you have a close family who battles with it.
-This could be due to inherited genes or it could be because you were exposed to nervous behaviors and ideas while you were growing up, which made them normal and caused you to inherit them.
+- Family history or Genetics: People who experience anxiety may come from families with a history of mental health problems.
+It's more likely that you'll have anxiety symptoms at some point in your life if you have a family member with it.
+This could be due to inherited genes or it could be because you were exposed to anxiety symptoms while you were growing up.

 - Health Problems: Anxiety can also be brought on by conditions like thyroid disorders, asthma, diabetes, or heart disease.
 Anxiety disorder symptoms might also appear in people who are depressed.
-For instance, a person who has battled depression for a long time may begin to perform poorly at work.
-This may then result in tension at work, which could cause anxiety.
-Heavy drug, alcohol and other substance users experience anxiety issues as soon as the effects of the substance start to wear off (in withdrawal).
+Heavy drug, alcohol and other substance users experience anxiety symptoms as soon as the effects of the substance start to wear off (in withdrawal).

 - Diet: Anxiety can also be caused by a diet that is excessively rich in caffeine and sweets.
-Limiting your intake of sugar and caffeine is a smart suggestion if you suffer from anxiety.
+Limiting your intake of sugar and caffeine is one way to help decrease or treat anxiety disorder symptoms.

 What Triggers Your Anxiety?

 Living and functioning with anxiety can be hard.
-Knowing your anxiety triggers will make it easier for you to manage your anxiety, which will enhance your overall mental health and well-being.
-Fortunately, there are therapy and specialists available who are qualified to support individuals with anxiety in locating potential anxiety triggers, addressing them, and then overcoming them, which may involve taking treatment for anxiety and anxiety therapy, as directed.
-Let's begin by answering some of the common questions you might have regarding the common triggers of anxiety.
+Knowing your anxiety triggers will make it easier for you to manage your anxiety.
+This can increase your overall mental health.
+There are therapists who are qualified to support individuals with anxiety disorder treatments.
+They can help to locate potential anxiety triggers, address them, and then help you overcoming them.
+This may involve various treatment methods including anxiety disorder medication.
+Below are some common questions about the common triggers of anxiety and their answers.

-People with Celiac disease, gastroesophageal reflux disease (GERD), lactose intolerance, or food allergies may experience anxiety after deviating from their doctor-approved diet.
-Anxiety, on the other hand, might have an impact on eating, as decreased appetite is extremely typical.
-In some situations, people may overeat to cope with their anxiety, resulting in weight gain and consequent appearance issues that can worsen their anxiety.
+People with celiac disease, gastroesophageal reflux disease (GERD), lactose intolerance, or food allergies may experience anxiety associated with their diets.
+Anxiety may have an impact on eating.Decreased appetite is a common anxiety symptom.
+In some situations, people may overeat to cope with their anxiety, resulting in weight gain.

-This one frequently shocks folks.
-Even though an untidy home environment doesn't always make people stressed out or anxious, it can have a significant impact on those who already struggle with anxiety.
+Even though an untidy home environment doesn't always make people anxious, it can have a significant impact on those who already struggle with anxiety symptoms.
 If you have anxiety, you might want to assess your living situation.
-Sometimes having a cluttered home might be a problem because it constantly appears on your to-do list.
+Sometimes having a cluttered home might be a problem because it constantly appears on your to-do list and causes stress.

 It's not always easy to distinguish between anxiety and a bad day that makes you feel upset or worried.
-Without treatment, your anxiety may persist and worsen over time.
+Without anxiety treatment, your symptoms may persist and worsen over time.
 It is easier to treat anxiety and other mental health conditions early on rather than when symptoms worsen.

 You should see a therapist if:

-- You have the impression that you are worrying so much that it is interfering with your daily life (including hygiene, school or work, and your social life)
+- You have the impression that you are worrying so much that it is interfering with your daily life.

-- Your anxiety, fear, or worry is distressing and difficult to control.
+- Your anxiety, fear, or worry is difficult to control.
 You feel depressed, use alcohol or drugs to cope, or have other mental health concerns besides anxiety.

-People often never seek anxiety treatment, because either they don’t realize they have anxiety or they don’t know that anxiety is curable.
-But when they do, therapy and other interventions prove fruitful.
-Diagnosis and therapy are crucial for anxiety disorders hence, it should be your first call of action.
-Anxiety disorders are typically treated with psychological counseling and therapy.
+People often never seek anxiety disorder treatment, because either they don’t realize they have anxiety or they don’t know that anxiety is curable.
+Therapy and anxiety medication can help to reduce anxiety symptoms.
+Anxiety disorders are can also be treated with psychological counseling and therapy.
 This could involve cognitive behavioral therapy (CBT), psychotherapy, or a mix of several therapy approaches.
+Some therapy options for anxiety treatment are listed below:

-Psychotherapy is the most common anxiety disorder treatment.
-It is to identify the underlying causes of an anxiety condition through discussions with a competent mental health expert.
-Sessions may examine potential coping techniques and anxiety triggers.
+- Psychotherapy is the most common anxiety disorder treatment.
+It is to identify the underlying causes of an anxiety condition through discussions with a mental health expert.
 The main two types of psychotherapy used for anxiety treatment are- Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).

-Cognitive Behavioral Therapy is a sort of psychotherapy that can help you change your thinking and behaviors.
-CBT can help you identify the thinking patterns that cause your worry and anxiety, and then teach you how to change them and react to situations differently over time.
+- Cognitive Behavioral Therapy is a sort of psychotherapy that can help you change your thinking and behaviors.
+CBT can help you identify the thinking patterns that cause your worry and anxiety symptoms.
+Then the therapist teaches you how to change them and react to situations differently over time.
+CBT may also involve exposure therapy, where you have increased exposure to your triggers over time.

 Techniques For Stress Management